N-Wouda/N-Wouda.github.io/pages/resources/index.md

 - Kent Beck's _Test-Driven Development_.
 This book is short, to the point, and really hammers down the concepts of TDD.
-I often sin against the TDD premise of "test first, code later", but do agree that (almost all) code should - and can - be supported by meaningful tests.
+I often sin against the TDD premise of "test first, code later", but do agree that (almost all) code should - and can - be supported by meaningful tests or validation tools.

 - Andrew Hunt and David Thomas' _The Pragmatic Programmer_.
 This book is a classic, touching upon many aspects of software development.